Jon Tefft Obituary - Omaha, NE | Legacy Pro

 March 26, 1942 - October 13, 2020

-Preceded in death by parents, Anna M. and William L. Tefft; grandson, Matthew Fitzgerald; and son-in-law, Tim Hoover.
-Survived by wife, Phyllis T.; children: Susan Touzin (Michael), Stephen (Nancy), Mary Welty (Bryan) and Jennifer Hoover; eight grandchildren; and brothers, Scott (Julie) and Tom (Sue).

-VISITATION following CDC guidelines: Friday, October 16th from 5pm to 7pm, at the West Center Chapel followed by VIGIL SERVICE at 7pm.
-SERVICES: Saturday, October 16th, 9:30am, West Center Chapel to St. Mary Catholic Church (3529 Q St.) for MASS OF CHRISTIAN BURIAL at 10am.
+SERVICES: Saturday, October 17th, 9:30am, West Center Chapel to St. Mary Catholic Church (3529 Q St.) for MASS OF CHRISTIAN BURIAL at 10am.
 INTERMENT: Resurrection Cemetery.
 Memorials will be directed by the family.

 To view a live broadcast of the Vigil and Mass, go to www.heafeyheafey.com